riley0122/numengine/README.md

 # NumEngine

+⚠️ This repository is still a **work in progress**, some features might not work yet or are just straight up missing ⚠️

 NumEngine is a lightweight game engine/framework made to run on the numworks calculator.

 It allows you to set up a project directory, open it in Visual Studio Code, build the project, and run it directly on a calculator.
 This engine provides a simple C++ interface for developing games.